scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 happily serves both purposes well.

-Specifically, Asp provides a framework for creating Python classes (*specializers*) each of which represents a particular computational pattern.
+Specifically, Asp provides a framework for creating Python classes (*specializers*), each of which represents a particular computational pattern.
 Application writers subclass these to express specific problem instances.
-The specializer class's methods use a combination of pre-supplied low-level source code (*templates*) snippets and manipulation of the Python abstract syntax tree (AST, also known as a parse tree) to generate low-level source code in an efficiency-level language (ELL) such as C, C++ or Cuda.
+The specializer class's methods use a combination of pre-supplied low-level source code snippets (*templates*) and manipulation of the Python abstract syntax tree (AST, also known as a parse tree) to generate low-level source code in an efficiency-level language (ELL) such as C, C++ or Cuda.

 For problems that call for